 Have a clear discussion about the consequences of giving up on something.
 Try to encourage them to take their passion in a new direction.
 Perhaps your once-eager musician would like to learn how to edit music videos.
 Your one-time swimming enthusiast can write sports articles for the school magazine.

 Willow Hewitt is the Head of English for i-Learner Education Centre.
-She has been teaching in Hong Kong for several years.
 She also leads the Publishing Department at i-Learner, which creates engaging storybooks for young learners of both English and Mandarin.